 EMAIL NICOLE >

 Considered by her peers as an events guru, Victoria is responsible for handling event sponsorship deliverables as well as logistical support for events hosted and attended by the Downtown Development Board including What’s Up Downtown, Downtown for the Holidays, and more.
 She also manages the events page and weekly events newsletter.

-EMAIL KIMBERLEY >
+EMAIL MICHAEL >

 Hunter McFerrin, Economic Development Coordinator

 Hunter will be assisting Economic Development and Nighttime economy initiatives and projects.